Some 20 - 25 minutes of running can transform your mind, body, and soul.

 You are living your life to the fullest:

-# 69: More importantly, running will not just add the numbers.
+# 69: Running will not just add the numbers.
 It will also add and improve the quality of life.
 For example, you have 41% lower risk of getting cataracts, which is the leading cause of vision loss and blindness in elderly.

 There's a ton of scientific evidence that 30 minutes of running has physical and mental health benefits that go beyond the weight loss and endurance.
 It will change your life for good, in a good way of course.
 It is also the cheapest and the simplest forms of exercise.